billwear/billwear.github.io/demo/index.md

 toc-title: what's here
 ---

+## 1740682679: caulk

+When I was a young man, we used to say, "If all you have is a hammer, everything looks like a nail."
+That is to say, we adjust our expectations to the tools and techniques we have.
+Today at lunch, I was caulking the last few trim pieces on our renovated living room, and noticing all the places in the cabinets (contracted out) that also need caulk.
+Made a grudging mental note to get the ladder out at some future time, before the family reunion in April that is our house-christening, and fill up those gaps.

+I'm quite sure there were other things I didn't notice because my RAS (Reticular Activating System, I think it is?) wasn't primed for it.
+The tools we hold in our hand -- the mode of working we're in at the moment -- greatly affects how we percieve the world.
+If we're holding a particular tool, or in a particular mood or mindset at the moment, everything centers on those emotions, concerns, and capabilities.

+Makes we wonder if we should go around our house, picking up random objects, and then try to consider what we see from that perspective.
+What would we learn?
+What would we realize or remember?
+What would we change, maybe for the better?
+Something to think about.

 ## Whatever comes of it, I did good today

 So I've had an uneven couple of weeks.
 Had a dressing-down from my boss, heavy responsibilities at work, my PCP reducing my anxiety meds (didn't work so well), renovation issues, a sinus infection, stacking bills due to deduction errors at work, and a painful tooth that needs a root canal.
 But somehow, with it all, I've stayed sane and tried to do the right thing.